vivo-community/vivo-vagrant/README.md

 $ vagrant up
 ~~~

 When the Vagrant provisioning is complete, the VIVO web application will be available in a browser on the host machine at `http://localhost:8080/vivo`.
+You can log into your new VIVO with the default admin user (**vivo_root@school.edu**) and password (**rootPassword**), which are specified in the `/provision/vivo/deploy.properties` source file in this repository.

 The source will be installed on the virtual machine at `/usr/local/vivo/`.
 You can log into your Vagrant box securely using this command: